Security researchers have discovered a malware named RottenSys, which is pre-installed on nearly 5 million popular smartphones worldwide.

 At this time, this malware delivers to all infected devices an adware item that displays pop-ups on the device's home screen as pop-ups.
 Even full-screen ads have been reported, with the goal of generating advertising revenue.

-According to Check Point researchers, malware has offered its creators over 115.000 dollars only in the last 10 days.
-The survey also revealed that RottenSys administrators have already begun turning millions of these infected devices into a massive botnet.
+According to Check Point researchers, the malware has offered its creators over $115.000 in the past 10 days alone.
+The investigation also revealed that RottenSys administrators have already begun turning millions of these infected devices into a massive .

 To check if your device is infected with this malware, go to "Settings" and then "Installed Applications" (Settings> App Manager) and then look for the following possible malware package names: